blessed-sibanda/ansaz/book/5-questions.md

 </div>
 ```

+Note that we are using the `policy` method from Pundit in our \_question partial to check whether the user has the authorization to `Edit` or `Delete` a question.

-Update the `question-controller` to use the `question-policy` authorization
+Update the `question-controller` to use the `question-policy` authorization as well

 ```ruby
 class QuestionsController < ApplicationController